AKD92/Morse-Tool-GUI-Application/README.md

   * <b>liblinkedlist.a</b> : General purpose Linked List data structure, including both singly and doubly versions.

-This project is compiled using GCC 4.8 32 bit Windows port.
+This project is compiled using <b>GCC 4.8.2 32 bit</b> Windows port.

-For more information, check the <a href = "http://akd92.github.io/Morse-Tool-GUI-Application/">Project Website</a>
+For more information, please check the <a href = "http://akd92.github.io/Morse-Tool-GUI-Application/">Project Website</a>